-The Dos and Don’ts When Including Graphics on Your Custom Enclosure or Part
+Graphics on Custom Enclosure or Part – Dos and Don’ts

 Here at Protocase, we make your design ideas come to life by manufacturing custom, fully finished parts and enclosures.
 A huge part of that “fully finished” look is having graphics applied to your part or enclosure.
 These graphics can be for labeling connectors and switches, displaying your logo or other branding, as well as other eye-catching symbols and artwork.